aarshe22/ss-moad/README.md

 ## Version Locking Strategy

-**Vector is locked to version 0.40.0-alpine** for stability.
-This version has been fully validated with our VRL configuration.
-Upgrading to newer versions may require:
+**All containers are locked to specific versions** for stability and reproducibility.
+Each version has been validated with our configuration:

-- VRL syntax updates
-- Type coercion adjustments
-- Error handling modifications
-- Array operation refactoring
+- **Vector 0.40.0-alpine**: VRL configuration fully validated.
+Upgrading may require VRL syntax updates, type coercion adjustments, error handling modifications, and array operation refactoring.
+- **Loki 2.9.0**: Config format validated.
+Upgrading may require config file changes.
+- **Prometheus v2.48.0**: Config and command-line arguments validated.
+Major version upgrades may have breaking changes.
+- **MySQL Exporter v0.15.1**: Entrypoint script and `.my.cnf` configuration validated.
+This version was particularly difficult to configure - upgrading may require connection method changes.
+- **Grafana 12.3.0**: Dashboards and provisioning config validated.
+Major version upgrades may require dashboard JSON updates.

-**Recommendation:** Stay on 0.40.0 until you have time to thoroughly test newer versions in a staging environment.
-The configuration is stable and production-ready at this version.
+**Recommendation:** Stay on current versions until you have time to thoroughly test newer versions in a staging environment.
+The entire stack is stable and production-ready at these versions.

 ## Configuration Files